Adaptive sampling accelerates the hybrid deviational particle simulations: Adaptive sampling

 \section{Adaptive sampling}

 Different from the acceptance-rejection sampling in the HDP method \cite{Yan2015, Yan2016}, HDP-AS proposes an adaptive high-dimensional sampling approach to sample from $\Delta m_k(\bv)_{\pm}$ required by Algorithm \ref{HDP alg}.
 There exist two steps in the HDP-AS method: (a) Provide an adaptive piecewise constant approximation of the function $\Delta m_k(\bv)$, denoted by $\overline{ \Delta m_k}(\bv)$, and (b) sample new deviational particles directly from $\overline{ \Delta m_k}(\bv)$ instead of $\Delta m_k(\bv)$.
-In contrast to the acceptance-rejection sampling, the implementation of (b) is much more straightforward and without rejection.
-In the following, we only detail how to achieve (a) in an efficient manner.
+In contrast to the acceptance-rejection sampling, the implementation of sampling from a piecewise constant function in (b) is much more straightforward and without rejection.
+Moreover, we employ adaptive piecewise constants instead of uniform ones to alleviate the curse of dimensionality.
+As the implementation of (b) is straightforward, we focus exclusively on how to achieve (a) in an efficient manner in the following.